sisteming/sisteming.github.io/_posts/2014-11-09-First-Post.md

 ---
 layout: post
-title: First-Post
+title: New blog up and running using Jekyll
 ---

 Hey!
 This is my first post on my new blog running on Jekyll!
-Let's see if this is better than Wordpress. (shown below :point_down:).
+Let's see if this is better than Wordpress.

 ![jekyll]({{ site.baseurl }}/images/jekyll.png)